 Have you ever wondered why some people appear to be happier than others?
 Learn the “Facts About Happiness and Physiology of Happiness” today!

+What is happiness?
 Happiness is an emotion that brings pleasure and plays a crucial role in our psychological well-being.
 Studies have found happy people are more likely to have fulfilling relationships and marriages, higher incomes, superior work and study performance, community involvement, experience robust health, and live longer.
 Positive emotions and sustained happiness are often associated with characteristics that parallel fulfillment and success, including sociability, optimism, energy, and originality.

-Physiology of happiness
+Physiology of Happiness

 Happiness produces physiological changes, evident by scientific testing.
 Positron Emission Tomography (PET test) and functional MRI show activity in the left prefrontal cortex, which when stimulated, people feel more positive.
 Optimism, a contributing factor for happiness, is also linked to brain function